 Rev. Anya Sammler-Michael and Rev. Scott Sammler-Michael

 In college at the University of the South, Rev. Anya studied philosophy and fine arts, as she worked to build bridges of understanding between diverse social circles.
 She has worked as a fine art photographer, darkroom artist, caterer, and chef.
-She first felt the call to ministry as a youth in her Unitarian Universalist Youth Group, but had to discover her call again, in young adulthood, before she pursued seminary.
+She first felt the call to ministry as a youth in her Unitarian Universalist Youth Group, but then discovered her call again, in young adulthood, before pursuing seminary.

 In ministry, Rev. Anya focuses on building interfaith relationships, reaching across the partisan divide, and honestly confronting the evils of racism, xenophobia, and homophobia.
 In her sermons she stresses humility, compassion, and relationship–both with one another and with that which we deem holy.

 Rev. Anya has received awards and recognition for her interfaith work and has been elected by her colleagues to serve twice on the chapter executive team.
 Both Michelle and Barack Obama had Rev. Anya offer invocations at campaign events.

 Rev. Anya is an avid cook and lifelong vegetarian.
 She practices Vinyasa, Bikram, and Yin yoga.
 She considers yoga, meditation, and prayer all integral to her spiritual practice.